beejjorgensen/bgipc/src/bgipc_part_0800_semaphores.md

 # Semaphores {#semaphores}

-Remember <link dest="flocking">file locking</link>?
+Remember [file locking](#flocking)?
 Well, semaphores can be thought of as really generic advisory locking mechanisms.
-You can use them to control access to files, <link dest="shm">shared memory</link>, and, well, just about anything you want.
+You can use them to control access to files, [shared memory](#shm), and, well, just about anything you want.
 The basic functionality of a semaphore is that you can either set it, check it, or wait until it clears then set it ("test-n-set").
 No matter how complex the stuff that follows gets, remember those three operations.

 This document will provide an overview of semaphore functionality, and will end with a program that uses semaphores to control access to a